TypeStrong/atom-typescript/CONTRIBUTING.md

 6. Prettify the code by running `npm run prettier`

-7. Transpile to JavaScript by running `npm run build`

-8. Run static checks with `npm run test` (this will run typechecker and linter, and check if formatting is OK)
+7. Run static checks with `npm run test` (this will run typechecker and linter, and check if formatting is OK)

-9. Run dynamic test-suite with `apm test` (at the moment, it's rather anemic and only checks if package loads at all)
+8. Run dynamic test-suite with `apm test` (at the moment, it's rather anemic and only checks if package loads at all)

-10. Commit your changes.
-Don't forget to commit transpiled source in `dist/`.
+9. Commit your changes.
 Write a meaningful description for your commit!
    Push often!
-    Repeat steps 4-9 until satisfied.
+Repeat steps 5-9 until satisfied.

+10. Transpile to JavaScript & bundle by running `npm run build` and commit transpiled source in `dist/`.

 11. Create a pull request.